raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

 1. Press **play** to hear your tune.
 Does it sound the same as when you used MIDI notes?

-## Step 4: Change the Sounds
+## Step 4: Change the sounds

 It's time to make your tune sound more interesting!
 We can do this by changing the synthesizer sounds it is using.
 The default Sonic Pi synth is called `beep`.

-To use a different synth, you need to add the code: `use_synth :name of synth` above the sequence of code you want to use it in.
+To use a different synth, you need to add the code `use_synth :name of synth` above the sequence of code you want to use it in.

 In this example, `fm` is the name of the synth: